migramirez2/Harmony-ONE/progress/adam-androulidakis.md

 ---

-2024-02-23 to 2024-02-02
+2024-02-23 Fri to 2024-03-02 Sat:
 Out for Ethereum Denver Conference

 ---
-2024-02-20 Tuesday: Review of big pull request dev->main https://github.com/harmony-one/harmony/pull/4633
+2024-02-20 Tue: Review of big pull request dev->main https://github.com/harmony-one/harmony/pull/4633

-2024-01-30 Tuesday: Reviewed snapshot fixes and merged PR# 4618 to dev https://github.com/harmony-one/harmony/pull/4618 The last few weeks I have been shifting focus from protocol development to exploring Harmony's other initiatives involving gaming, account abstraction and security.
+2024-01-30 Tue: Reviewed snapshot fixes and merged PR# 4618 to dev https://github.com/harmony-one/harmony/pull/4618 The last few weeks I have been shifting focus from protocol development to exploring Harmony's other initiatives involving gaming, account abstraction and security.

 Project-G repository created on the 17th (currently private) https://github.com/harmony-one/Project-G tracks the early development efforts for some games being developed to showcase Harmony's technology stack.

 ---

-2024-01-17 Wednesday: Review of decider changes in PR# 4610 https://github.com/harmony-one/harmony/pull/4610
+2024-01-17 Wed: Review of decider changes in PR# 4610 https://github.com/harmony-one/harmony/pull/4610

 ---

-2024-01-09 Tuesday: WIP PR on pruning stale delegation data has been updated reflecting changes into main->dev and fixing missing code/logic in engine_test.go.
+2024-01-09 Tues: WIP PR on pruning stale delegation data has been updated reflecting changes into main->dev and fixing missing code/logic in engine_test.go.
 Notified Diego, this is in his queue now. https://github.com/harmony-one/harmony/pull/4505 Review of PR# 4602 https://github.com/harmony-one/harmony/pull/4602

 ---

-2024-01-1 Friday: Happy new year!
+2024-01-1 Fri: Happy new year!
 Work on Harmony's Blockchain gaming initiatives have begun.
 I am currently updating and testing AA code changes from upstream before deployment

 ---

-2023-12-21 Thursday:
+2023-12-21 Thu:
 Merge of main -> dev - Concluding my week on-site there was a lot of movement into the harmony/harmony-one main branch to carry out a security and api bug, and some other small fixes.
 This PR was opened to bring dev into sync and there were a few conflicts needing resolving. https://github.com/harmony-one/harmony/pull/4595 and https://github.com/harmony-one/harmony/pull/4600

 Attended weekly developer sync

 ---

-2023-12-15 Friday:  Attended whiteboard discussions on formal verification, smart contract security, coq, blockchain gaming.
+2023-12-15 Fri:  Attended whiteboard discussions on formal verification, smart contract security, coq, blockchain gaming.
 Had some collaboration with the protocol team on core issues.
 Concluded the day with Harmony holiday dinner!

 ---

-2023-12-14 Thursday:
+2023-12-14 Thu:
 Full review of PR https://github.com/harmony-one/harmony/pull/4588 authored by max mustermann.
 This PR would undo some of the my logical changes to getTransactionReceipt, recently merged into dev.

 ---